This is an article I wrote for the ‘Curdridge Parish News’ in 2013 :

 It was also believed that the Witch could turn herself into an animal, most frequently a large white hare.
-It was finally decided that, as a witch, she could not be allowed to live.
-The hare was tracked down and shot with a silver bullet – the only way to kill a witch – and Kate Hunt was later found at her home wounded.
-She then died.
+It was decided that she could not be allowed to live.
+The hare was tracked down and shot with a silver bullet – the only way to kill a witch.
+Kate Hunt was afterwards found at her home mortally wounded and she then died.

 There is also confusion as to the identity of the gargoyle on St Peter’s Church tower which faces towards Kitnocks Hill and shows a woman – not obviously old – with her face displaying great distress.
 Some say this is the Witch, but surely it was intended to be Kitty Nocks – unless of course those who designed the tower in the 1880s were also confused !